 If you are driving and notice a car driving sporadically or in a manner, that could be a danger to other drivers around, take caution and slow your vehicle to place distance between you and the possible threat.
 Additionally, set the speed for other drivers around to ensure others are driving cautiously around the potential threat.
 Understand the possible threats of driving before leaving for your destination.
 Recognize possible factors that increase the likelihood of drunk drivers, such as holidays and weekends, and be especially observant during late at night drives.
 Remaining vigilant and cautious is essential to remaining safe in situations where bouts of unsafe and possible DUI-related driving could be present.

 Driving while impaired can be extremely dangerous and can cause damage to vehicles, personal injuries, and in the worst case, even death.
 If you have consumed alcohol and are not fit to drive, call a ride share service, friend or family member or you risk DUI-related consequences, such as loss of license, fines, or even jail time.
 Driving home under the influence of drugs or alcohol is not worth the potential damages that may come as a result.

 While it is important to be watchful of potentially intoxicated drivers, these types of accidents are not always avoidable.
-If you or a loved one has been involved in a car crash caused by driving while under the influence, you may be entitled to some compensation to assist with your personal injuries, property damages, and emotional suffering.
-By working with our lawyers experienced in DUI-related car crashes at Spiros Law.
-P.C, we may be able to help you receive the most amount of compensation possible for your case.
-Call the Spiros Law office and schedule your free consultation with one of our dedicated attorneys to discuss the specifics of your case today.
+If you or a loved one has been involved in a car crash caused by driving while under the influence, you may be entitled to some compensation to assist with your personal injuries and emotional suffering.
+By working with our lawyers experienced in DUI-related car crashes at Spiros Law, P.C., we may be able to help you receive the most amount of compensation possible for your case.
+Call Spiros Law, P.C. and schedule your free consultation with one of our dedicated attorneys to discuss the specifics of your case today.